payjoin/payjoindevkit.org/docs/_blog/pdk-an-sdk-for-payjoin-transactions.md

 ### A Robust Interface

 Before PDK, Payjoin implementations were all tightly coupled to their wallet logic.
-PDK aims to be a thoughtful, beautiful inteface with comprehensive error handling.
+PDK aims to be a thoughtful, beautiful interface with comprehensive error handling.
 In order to deliver the promise of reliable security and privacy, PDK must remove any chance for misuse downstream.
 PDK should also include best practices to deliver delightful experiences.

 ### Serverless, Asynchronous Payjoin